-If you have a product you are producing and shipping for example, put an alert on your website letting customers know there could be a delivery delay due to the pandemic.
-We have all seen these alerts on various websites, why not add it to yours as well?
+If you have a product you are producing and shipping, for example, put an alert on your website letting customers know there could be a delivery delay due to the pandemic.
+We have all seen these alerts on various websites, why not add them to yours as well?
 Even if the risk is small, you don’t want an uncontrollable delivery issue to damage your brand.

 The point here is that you need to be proactive, transparent, and honest with your customers about your ability to serve them.
 Everyone is usually forgiving if you can simply let them know what the situation really is.
 So don’t hide issues.

 If you do have a customer complaint, apologize to them!
 You don’t have to apologize in a way that makes you responsible for the error, especially if you are unsure if the issue was caused by you or the shipping company for example.
 But you can always apologize that they have a concern and that they are having to spend their time reaching out to you to get it resolved, right?
 And so you should.

 The faster you acknowledge a customer’s concern, the faster you apologize, the more likely they are to understand and are willing to give you another chance at earning their dollars.